Please check the following FAQ's below to find the answers to common questions

 The first category includes general contractors, subcontractors and material suppliers.

 For those who fabricate materials, it is not a requirement that materials be delivered to or used in a project in filing a mechanics lien.
-The only requirement is for required notices to be sent.
+The only requirement is for the required notices to be sent.

 Parties who have a direct contractual relationship with a property owner are protected by a Constitutional Lien.
 Parties under this category are not required to send any notices to file a lien.